mhnazeri/VANP/README.md

 * Jul 26, 2024: added more augmentation and gradient accumulation for better performance.
 * Jul 26, 2024: code cleanup, and general bug fixes.

-## Applying on Your Data
-* If you want to apply VANP on your dataset, please make sure that your data does not contain static sequences (sequences without change between frames) for better results.
-Please read the limitation section of the paper.
-* Removing the action head is possible, but generally not advised, at least have it for warmup.
-* You can change the hyperparameters in the [config](VANP/conf/config_pretext.yaml) file, and the [level of augmentations](https://github.com/mhnazeri/VANP/blob/a1af2922edf1a910359f2976c236bb459a3ad202/VANP/model/dataloader.py#L89) in the [dataloader](https://github.com/mhnazeri/VANP/blob/main/VANP/model/dataloader.py) to improve the results.
-* You can add embedding spaces from other models such as [Segment Anything](https://ai.meta.com/sam2/) and [Depth Anything](https://github.com/DepthAnything/Depth-Anything-V2) in [this section](https://github.com/mhnazeri/VANP/blob/a1af2922edf1a910359f2976c236bb459a3ad202/VANP/train_pretext.py#L334) of the code to enrich the embedding space even with more information.

 ## Installation
 Main libraries:
 * [PyTorch](https://www.pytorch.org/): as the main ML framework